Skip to content

 By SOINTE ·

-A company’s IT network is like the circulatory system of the human body: when it works well, nobody thinks about it.
-But when it starts failing, everything suffers.
-Files that take forever to open, video calls that constantly drop, cloud applications that run slowly — these are symptoms that many businesses normalize without realizing they are losing productivity and money every single day.
+A company’s IT network is like the human circulatory system: when it works well, no one thinks about it.
+But when it starts to fail, everything suffers.
+Files that take forever to open, video calls that keep cutting out, cloud applications that run slowly — these are symptoms that many businesses in Tenerife have normalised without realising they are losing productivity and money every single day.

 Here are the five unmistakable signs that your network needs immediate professional attention.